 As shown above, you can use the special filenames stdin and stdout to backup and restore a database to a separate database on the same server.
-However, you can also use the same tools, over an SSH connection to a remote server, and pass the backup of one database directly to a restoration of a separate one.
+However, you can also use the same tools, over an SSH connection to a remote server, and pass the backup of one database directly to the restore of a separate one.

-The first example copies a local database to a remote server where Firebird is running and the firebird user has its environment set up so that the gbak tool is on \$PATH by default, on login.
+The first example copies a local database to a remote server where Firebird is running and the firebird user has its environment set up so that gbak is on \$PATH by default, on login.